Week Six to a Lighter More Loving You was to USE THE F** BOMB!!

-If you take the guidelines from the last post and do them with a trusted person (see below if you’d like to walk through this process with me) or in your journal, what happens as you list the things that you’d like to forgive another for and truly forgiving them is:
+If you take the guidelines from the last post and do them with a trusted person (see below if you’d like to walk through this process with me) or in your journal, what happens as you list the things that you’d like to forgive another for, and truly forgive them, is:

 - there is a release of that person’s or memory’s hold on you,

-- you will see from a totally different perspective, and one that you may have been holding onto for so long that it takes you totally by surprise,
+- you will see from a totally different perspective—one that you may have been holding onto for so long that it takes you totally by surprise,

-- you may come to realize they were doing the best that they could at that time, instead of thinking they should have known better.
-This can even happen with horrific/terrible events or interactions with someone that have happened in your life,
+- you may come to realize, they were doing the best that they could at that time, instead of thinking they should have known better.
+This can even happen with horrific/terrible events that have happened in your life,

 - a large amount of compassion starts to well up for them, and